gabrielengel/ya_finance/Readme.md

 Financial information on stocks, funds, crypto and currencies from multiple sources, including and not limited to Yahoo Finance.

-This wrapper was heavily inspired by (Ran Aroussi)[https://aroussi.com/]'s (yfinance)[https://pypi.org/project/yfinance/] python package.
+This wrapper was heavily inspired by [Ran Aroussi](https://aroussi.com/)'s [yfinance](https://pypi.org/project/yfinance/) python package.

 ## ☢️ IMPORTANT LEGAL DISCLAIMER